tomwhartung/jmws_accoutrements/affiliate_marketing/5-questionnaire_disclaimer.md

 ## Requirements

 - I forsee there being only one quiz, so it should be easy to keep it simple
+- At this time the quiz is **on seeourminds.com only,** so we intend for this disclaimer to be posted only on that site

 ## References